-Rogue’s Hex Dumbbells are considered classic for a reason: They’re durable, high quality, and feature a timeless design.
+Rogue’s Hex Dumbbells are considered classics for a reason: They’re durable, high quality, and feature a timeless design.
 Dumbbells are arguably some of the most versatile pieces of strength equipment you could have in your home gym because they allow you to focus on every muscle group in your body, and provide an efficient workout in virtually any space.

-- These dumbbells feature a chrome plated, ergonomically shaped handle that gives you a solid grip for your workouts.
+- These dumbbells feature a chrome-plated, ergonomically shaped handle that gives you a solid grip for your workouts.

-- The rubber coated hexagonal heads are great for floor use, and may decrease the chances of damaging your space.
+- The rubber-coated hexagonal heads are great for floor use and may decrease the chances of damaging your space.

-- The medium grade knurl is great for the high rep exercises you often do with a pair of dumbbells.
+- The medium-grade knurl is great for the high-rep exercises you often do with a pair of dumbbells.